Youngmi Kim: Career

 Having studied in Rome, Kim acquired training in Italian operatic works and was the first singer of Korean birth to enter the Verona and Puccini Competitions.
 She performed in her first complete opera, in the role of Violetta in Verdi's La traviata, at the National Theater of Korea, Seoul in 1977, and in 1978 she performed the role of Mimi in Puccini's La Bohème at the Sejong Cultural Center in Seoul.
 Kim has been recognized for her beautiful voice at an early age and received many awards.
 She won the Maria Callas International Competition in 1980 and the Luciano Pavarotti Competition in 1981.
 The same year, she gave her American debut recital at the Lincoln Center in New York.
 In 1982, she performed in Philadelphia in Donizetti's L'elisir d'amore ("The Elixir of Love") opposite Pavarotti, who performed the role of Nemorino.
 Throughout the 1980s, Ms. Kim performed in numerous roles in the US.
 She held the title the role of Cio-Cio San in Puccini's Madama Butterfly with the Hawaii Opera Theater in March 1985 and in Los Angeles in October 1986.

 As a New York City Opera member, Kim appeared as Mimi in Puccini's La Bohème.
 Other appearances include those at the Bastille Opera, the National Symphony in Washington DC, and the LA Philharmonic.
 She was also in Hawaii University's Gentio fundraising recital in 1995 and the musical Academy Kijiahna Festival in 1996.
 In March 1997, she performed the role of Desdemona in Verdi's Otello.
 In 1998, she was in Rome's Santa Cecilia Orchestra Opera for Matan’s Shooter and Tokyo at the New National Opera stage performing La traviata.
 She was also in Korea that year in August performing in the play Hwang Jin Yi and others.
 Once, she played the top and main character of Madama Butterfly in the San Diego Opera Stage.

 As of 2012, she is a professor at Korea National University of Arts.

 Voice and musicality

 Kim is a soprano specializing in the Italian bel canto tradition of operatic singing.
-Because of her remarkable voice, her grounding in the Italian repertoire, and her pioneering role as a musician of Asian descent accomplished in the Western art music tradition, Young-mi Kim has been called, "the Maria Callas of the East".
+Because of her voice, her grounding in the Italian repertoire, and her pioneering role as a musician of Asian descent accomplished in the Western art music tradition, Young-mi Kim has been called, "the Maria Callas of the East".
 A master of messa di voce through superb breath control, she is also highly regarded for her musical accuracy and her tonal consistency throughout an extensive vocal range.
 In opera and concert performances, her musical mastery has been recognized both for its extraordinary power and richness along with the professionalism of her gentle stage manners.